IMG_5420.JPG

 Massachusetts Department of Transportation (MassDOT)

-From September 2010 to May 2016, I was a Transportation Program Planner within the Office of Transportation Planning at MassDOT.
+From 2010 to 2016, I was a Transportation Program Planner within the Office of Transportation Planning at MassDOT.
 This means that I was a transportation planner, project manager and policy analyst for some of the largest programs in the Commonwealth.
 Alongside my team, I performed program management; policy development; project and staff oversight, management and coordination; long-range analysis, decision-making for statewide goals and objectives, constituent services, consultant management and agency coordination.

 While at MassDOT, I worked on the following projects, and had the following roles: